BitcoinRaven/Bitcoin-Risk-Metric-V2/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This code is for bitcoin risk metric, the whole purpose form it is to help you DCA your investment according to bitcoin risk.
+This code is for bitcoin risk metric, the whole purpose of it is to help you DCA your investment according to bitcoin risk.
 Check youtube channel videos to understand more.

 <p align="right">(<a href="#top">back to top</a>)</p>